Understanding the Basics of ACL Injuries

-The good news is ACL tears are all so common; in fact, ACL tears are increasing.
+The good news is ACL tears are all too common; in fact, ACL tears are increasing.
 The bad news is you have months of recovery and therapy ahead of you.
 You might be wondering: How can I prevent this in the first place?

 The Anterior Cruciate Ligament (ACL) plays a role in conjoining three bones: your thighbone (femur), shinbone (tibia) and kneecap (patella).
 The ACL works with your Posterior Cruciate Ligament (PCL), Lateral Collateral Ligament (LCL), Medial Collateral Ligament (MCL) and meniscus to keep the knee functioning properly.

 ACL injuries mostly occur through non-contact situations, often associated with abruptly pivoting, cutting and awkward landings.
-Studies indicate that female athletes have a higher incidence of ACL injuries than males due to differences in conditioning, muscular strength and neuromuscular control.
+Studies indicate female athletes have a higher incidence of ACL injuries than males due to differences in conditioning, muscular strength and neuromuscular control.

 Symptoms of an ACL tear

 Swelling and knee instability are common immediately after an ACL tear.
-Patients will experience heavy swelling within 24 hours, accompanied by a loss of range in motion, tenderness, discomfort, and instability while walking.
+Patients will experience heavy swelling within 24 hours, accompanied by a loss of range in motion, tenderness, discomfort and instability while walking.

 Most doctors can identify ligament injuries with a thorough physical examination of the knee.
 Since half of all ACL injuries occur with damages to other ligaments, cartilage or meniscus as well, patients will likely go through x-ray and MRI procedures to examine any additional damage.